A champion for El Pasoans and border communities across our country

 Veronica was raised by hardworking Mexican American parents in El Paso, and she is a fierce advocate for all women and families in our country’s many dynamic border communities.
 Veronica was part of local leadership that championed dramatic downtown revitalization efforts as well as pushed health care as a local economic development engine that transformed the local economy.
 During her time as county judge, she successfully fought to build El Paso’s first children’s hospital, extended health care benefits to the domestic partners of LGBTQ county employees, and helped pass a resolution denouncing Texas’ discriminatory “bathroom bill” targeting transgender students.
 In Congress, Veronica will fight tirelessly to expand economic and educational opportunities for all, and she will be the champion the most vulnerable Texans need.
 Veronica is a powerful advocate for commonsense immigration reforms that grow our economy and keep families together.
 She has spoken out against the Trump administration’s cruel, anti-American agenda that threatens the security and futures of hardworking immigrants, and she will fight tirelessly on their behalf in Congress.

-An opportunity to give Latinas a new voice in the halls of power
+An historic victory that gives Latinas a new voice in the halls of power

-Veronica is running for an open seat currently held by Democratic Congressman Beto O’Rourke, who is vacating this seat to run for the U.S. Senate.
-This dedicated champion for El Pasoans and Texans quickly mounted a formidable grassroots campaign.
-The Lone Star State is home to millions of Latinas, but the state has never elected a Latina to Congress.
-Veronica is poised to be the first, and she’s fighting tirelessly for the Texans whose voices aren’t being heard in Washington.
-Let’s show this champion for working families the full support of the EMILY’s List community and give Latinas a new voice in the halls of power.
+Veronica ran a successful grassroots campaign for the open seat vacated by Democratic Congressman Beto O’Rourke when he ran for the U.S. Senate.
+The Lone Star State is home to millions of Latinas, but the state had never before elected a Latina to Congress until Veronica's historic victory.
+She’s fighting tirelessly for the Texans whose voices aren’t being heard in Washington.
+The EMILY’s List community is proud to support this champion for working families as she gives Latinas a new voice in the halls of power.